Andy97/DeepMLS/README.md

 ```

 The input for the inference is defined in [here](https://github.com/Andy97/DeepMLS/blob/master/DeepMLS_Generation.py#L533).
-Your can replace it with other ply files in [examples](https://github.com/Andy97/DeepMLS/tree/master/examples) or your own data.
+Your can replace it with other point cloud files in [examples](https://github.com/Andy97/DeepMLS/tree/master/examples) or your own data.

 #### Extract Isosurface from MLS Points
-Now we have network predicted mls points as well as its' radius.
-Now we can perform marching cubes to extract the mesh.
+After inference, now we have network predicted mls points.
+The next step is to extract the surface:
 ```
 python mls_marching_cube.py --i examples/d0fa70e45dee680fa45b742ddc5add59.ply.xyz --o examples/d0fa70e45dee680fa45b742ddc5add59_mc.obj --scale
 ```

 #### Training
 Our code supports single and multiple gpu training.
-Please refer to the config json file.
+For details, please refer to the config json file.
 ```
 python DeepMLS_Generation.py examples/Config_g2_bs32_1p_d6.json
 ```